-This week’s country in our Around the World in 11 Weeks series is Egypt!
 Egypt is considered a cradle of civilization and dates back to at least the 4th millennium BC.
 It is full of ancient monuments to explore, including the Great Pyramids.
 Most of the country is a desert with coasts along the Mediterranean and Red Seas.
-Check out all the resources below to study Egypt and grab the FREE printable portion.
+Check out all the resources below to learn about Egypt and grab the FREE printable portion.

 The printable portion of the unit study contains Egypt Notebooking Pages, a Map Scavenger Hunt, a Following Directions activity, a math activity about Egyptian currency, Famous People notebooking pages, and book summaries.
-Grab it below!
-(21 pages)
+Grab all 21 pages below and gain access to the printables from the other 12 unit studies, too!

 Videos About Egypt